North Korea reports 15 more suspected COVID-19 deaths | Health

 - South Korea

-North Korea has confirmed 15 more deaths and hundreds of thousands of additional patients with fevers as it mobilises more than a million health and other workers to try to suppress the country's first COVID-19 outbreak, state media reported on Sunday.
+North Korea has confirmed 15 more deaths and hundreds of thousands of additional patients with fevers as it mobilizes more than a million health and other workers to try to suppress the country's first COVID-19 outbreak, state media reported Sunday.

-After maintaining a widely disputed claim to be coronavirus-free for more than two years, North Korea announced Thursday that it had found its first COVID-19 patients since the pandemic began.
+After maintaining a widely disputed claim that it's been coronavirus-free for more than two years, North Korea announced Thursday that it had found its first COVID-19 patients since the pandemic began.

-It has since said a fever has spread across the country “explosively” since late April but hasn't disclosed exactly how many COVID-19 cases it has found.
+It said a fever has spread across the country "explosively" since late April but hasn't disclosed exactly how many COVID-19 cases were found.
 Some experts say North Korea lacks the diagnostic kits needed to test a large number of suspected COVID-19 patients.

 The additional deaths reported Sunday took the country's reported fever-related fatalities to 42.
 The official Korean Central News Agency also reported that another 296,180 people with fevers had been tallied, taking the reported total to 820,620.

+"Without COVID-19 test kits, North Korea is resorting to body temperature checks to guess at infections.
+But with such a very inferior and inaccurate method of examination, it's impossible to find asymptomatic virus carriers and control viral surges," said analyst Cheong Seong-Chang at South Korea's Sejong Institute.

+"As North Korea's (suspected) COVID-19 infections are explosively increasing, its death toll is expected to continue to rise,'' Cheong added.

 Since Thursday, North Korea has imposed a nationwide lockdown to fight the virus.
-Observers say that could further strain the country's fragile economy, which has suffered in recent years due to sharply reduced external trade caused by pandemic-related border shutdowns, punishing UN economic sanctions over its nuclear program and its own mismanagement.
+That could further strain the country's fragile economy, which has suffered in recent years due to sharply reduced external trade caused by pandemic-related border shutdowns, punishing UN economic sanctions over its nuclear program, and its mismanagement, observers say.

-During a meeting on the outbreak Saturday, North Korean leader Kim Jong Un described the outbreak as a historically “great upheaval” and called for unity between the government and people to stabilise the outbreak as quickly as possible.
+During a meeting on the outbreak Saturday, North Korean leader Kim Jong-Un described the outbreak as a historically "great upheaval" and called for unity between the government and people to stabilize the outbreak as quickly as possible.

 State media reports said Kim and other senior North Korean officials are donating their private reserve medicines to support the country's anti-pandemic fight.
 During Saturday's meeting, Kim expressed optimism that the country could bring the outbreak under control, saying most transmissions are occurring within communities that are isolated from one another and not spreading from region to region.

-South Korea and China have offered to send vaccines, medical supplies and other aid shipments to North Korea, but Pyongyang hasn't publicly responded to the overtures.
-North Korea previously rebuffed millions of doses of vaccines offered by the UN-backed COVAX distribution programme amid speculation that it worried about possible side effects of vaccines or international monitoring requirements attached to those shots.
+South Korea and China have offered to send vaccines, medical supplies, and other aid shipments to North Korea, but Pyongyang hasn't publicly responded to the overtures.
+North Korea previously rebuffed millions of doses of vaccines offered by the UN-backed COVAX distribution program amid speculation that it worried about possible side effects of vaccines or international monitoring requirements attached to those shots.

 White House press secretary Jen Psaki said Thursday the United States supported international aid efforts but doesn't plan to share its vaccine supplies with the North.
 The North Korean virus outbreak could still be a major topic of discussion when President Joe Biden visits Seoul later this week for a summit with newly inaugurated South Korean President Yoon Suk Yeol.

-South Korea's former spy chief Park Jie-won wrote on Facebook on Friday that he had proposed in May 2021 as the then-director of the National Intelligence Service that Washington send 60 million doses of vaccines to North Korea as humanitarian aid via COVAX.
-He said there were later talks in the UN and the Vatican about shipping 60 million doses to North Korea as well, but such aid was never realised as no formal offers were made to North Korea.
+South Korea's former spy chief Park Jie-won wrote Friday on Facebook that he had proposed in May 2021 as the then-director of the National Intelligence Service that Washington send 60 million doses of vaccines to North Korea as humanitarian aid via COVAX.
+He said there were later talks in the UN and the Vatican about shipping 60 million doses to North Korea as well, but such aid was never realized as no formal offers were made to North Korea.

-Park said he hopes North Korea would accept Yoon's aid offers quickly though he said he doubts whether the North would do so.
+Park said he hopes North Korea would accept Yoon's aid offers quickly, though he doubts whether the North would do so.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)